pedro-gutierrez/codebee/README.md

 )

 // AfterCreateLogin is a user defined hook that creates a token, or
-// returns a login error
+// returns a login error.
+In an after hook, the entity involved has
+// already been persisted to the database, so it is possible to link
+// extra resources to it.
+//
-func AfterCreateLogin(db *sql.DB, l *Login) error {
+// TODO: make this part of a database transaction func AfterCreateLogin(db *sql.DB, l *Login) error {

     // Look for the user.
 If no user was found, or the password